How do my ducks get in the water?

-If all our ducks have not been adopted by Race Day, it means that a lucky adopter can still adopt up to an hour prior to the Regatta.
+If all our ducks have not been adopted by Race Day, it means that a lucky adopter can still adopt up to 30 minutes prior to the Regatta.
 Their names will be placed at random into the mix, next to a number that does not already have a name by it.
 Anyone can adopt until 30 minutes before the race begins, as long as the Regatta is not sold out.

 What time is the Wabash Valley Rubber Duck Regatta?